PlumpMath/chantrix/README.md

 the squarer and prints the responses.

-This is obviously a silly and contrived example, and it would be trivial to implement the squarer process using an indepent pair of channels.
+This is obviously a silly and contrived example, and it would be trivial to implement the squarer process using an independent pair of channels.
 However, the junction abstraction provides explicit control over both sides of communication with an asynchronous process.
 This enables composable middleware that can correlate requests with responses.
 For example, we can